 Just look at that front end.
 In early cars the grille was shaped like a smiling mouth - indeed, the 107 looked like it had stepped straight out of a take from Pixar’s Cars.
 Later versions have a fractionally more business-like front end – it’s a pretty thing nevertheless.

 Moving along the sides of the car, the wheels are quite small, which helps with both urban nimbleness and keeping down costs.
 They don’t look too small though.

-The profile is that of a slightly curvy bubble, and you also have the option to buy a Peugeot 107 with 3 or 5 doors.
+The profile is that of a slightly curvy bubble, and you also have the option to buy a Peugeot 107 with three or five doors.
 Either looks equally attractive.
 The rear end comprises a tailgate that’s basically a large glass panel, flanked by stacked tail lights.

 If you were to look up the definition of ‘cute city car’ in the dictionary, there’s liable to be a picture of the Peugeot 107 there to illustrate the point.